AWrongUsername/CreepersDontGrief/README.md

 # CreepersDontGrief
-Makes your creepers go hurt but no damage!
+Makes creepers do damage but doesn't allow block-breaking.
+Build for 1.15.2.